dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/functionality-reference.md

 # BinaryFormatter functionality reference

-The `BinaryFormatter` was first introduced with the initial release of .NET Framework in 2002.
+The <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> was first introduced with the initial release of .NET Framework in 2002.
 To understand how to replace usage of BinaryFormatter, it helps to know how BinaryFormatter works.

-`BinaryFormatter` can serialize any instance of any type that's annotated with `[Serializable]` or implements the `ISerializable` interface.
+<xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> can serialize any instance of any type that's annotated with `[Serializable]` or implements the <xref:System.Runtime.Serialization.ISerializable> interface.

 ## Member names